Interstellar-Network/Grants-Program/applications/Interstellar-Network-Recovery.md

 **Additional information:**

 For simplicity purpose and to provide a solution that is independent of Interstellar network specificity, we don't create and manage specific accounts related to our specific AA model i.e. related to mobile devices hardware secure element/TEE and its ad hoc key managments.
+Instead we will assign exiting accounts to program token and NFC devices.